TheKevJames/publishing/nano2020/chapter3.rst

 "Nah, Conjurer, I've only got enough Transmutation for some parlor tricks.
 I've got dual Aspects just like you, though I'm not nearly as jammy," Calm down, Reese, you're letting your jealousy show.
 Three weeks being surrounded by weaklings and suddenly you're salivating over the first real powerhouse you see.
 That's not the way to impress him!

 "You did all this while chained to the floor?"
-Ugh, speaking of the wrong way too impress someone.
+Ugh, speaking of the wrong way to impress someone.
 Even among the sorry excuses for Defenders they've got out here, Shea barely counts as more than a Normie.
 She's got to have paid someone off to get tossed onto the right side of the fence.
-Her Transmutation wasn't even as strong as his, and that was her only talent!
+Her Transmutation wasn't even as strong as his and that was her only talent!
 "Wow, that's amazing!"

 Reese snorted and Ava shot him a glance.
 Oops, a bit too loud, our fancy *Second Rank Mage* is annoyed at me.